TeXworks/texworks/trunk/modules/QtPDF/README.md

  - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)
  - Program segfaults if a page is destroyed while a render request is active
- - Program occasionally segfaults when displaying a page - probably due to serialization problems in the cache

 ### Wishlist
  - annotations (popup window)